 This is also great for those who are driving a long distance to get to Disney.
 Sometimes you have to drive overnight, and based off of traffic and unexpected stops, you might get there way before check in time or way after.
 By using the online check in, you can make sure your room is ready whenever you get to your Disney Resort Hotel.

 By skipping the front desk and doing the Disney online check in, you’ll be able to start your vacation immediately upon your arrival.
 If you need a shower after flying or driving, or need to lay down and take a nap, you’ll be able to do so.
 Maybe you want to spend your arrival day by heading straight to the pool, or you want to book it to Disney Springs for a little shopping and a great dinner.
 You can do these since you don’t have to wait in line at the front desk.

 This gives you a little more time during your vacation, and helps you cut out unnecessary waiting and standing around.
 You’re gonna stand in enough lines during your time in the parks so you might as well not do it at your hotel too.

 Since you’re going to do tons of walking around the parks, being able to cut out some of that is a blessing.
 If you arrive at your Disney World Resort Hotel and the room you’re assigned is on the total opposite side of the resort from where the lobby is, driving or heading straight to your building will save you a lot of steps walking to the lobby for no reason.

-You can head right to your room, whether that’s by driving around to your building or heading straight there from the Magical Express, and you can bypass the lobby.
+You can head right to your room, whether that’s by driving around to your building or heading straight there from your airport drop off, and you can bypass the lobby.
 Save your steps and strength for the days you’re going to be walking in the parks!

 Cons of Disney’s Online Check In